Getting started with the Emmy cluster at RRZE

 1. Login to the HPC machines at RRZE

 On the Emmy cluster we use the Intel compiler suite.
 Usually the Intel compilers deliver higher performance than the GCC and we are quite familiar with their characteristics.
 To access the Intel compilers you first have to set up your environment correctly.
-Execute once per shell:
+This can be done for the currently running shell via:

 module load intel64